Local Ihara's lemma and applications: Some coarse filtrations of

-The category $\lexp p \CC(X,\overline \Zm_l)$ is abelian equipped with a torsion theory $(\TC,\FC)$ where $\TC$ (resp. $\FC$) is the full subcategory of objects $T$ (resp. $F$) such that $l^N 1_T$ is trivial for some large enough $N$(resp. $l.1_F$ is a monomorphism).
-Applying Grothendieck-Verdier duality, we obtain
+The category $\lexp p \CC(X,\overline \Zm_l)$ is abelian equipped, cf. \cite{boyer-torsion} \S 1.1, with a torsion theory $(\TC,\FC)$ where $\TC$ (resp. $\FC$) is the full subcategory of objects $T$ (resp. $F$) such that $l^N 1_T$ is trivial for some large enough $N$(resp. $l.1_F$ is a monomorphism).
+Recall that this means in particular that for every object $A$ there exists a short exact sequence